 7. Focus on Hypertrophy Training

 In order to build muscle, you need to do the right resistance exercises.

-Perform these exercises at challenging weights in order to stimulate muscle growth.
+Perform these kind of exercises at challenging weights in order to stimulate muscle growth.
 A rep range of between 6-10 reps (with some sets performed to failure) seems to be the optimal approach for muscle growth.

 Why should you perform resistance exercises to build muscle?